BryanWilhite/Blog/presentation/entry/2012/2012-10-14-i-ve-moved-to-nblog-away-from-blogengine-net.md

 ## JSON-encoding snarky-ness

 When I uploaded `Config.json` to Azure Blob Storage, I got Json.NET exceptions complaining about “line 1, position 1.”
-The fix for me was saving the JSON file in what Notepad++ calls “ANSI as UTF-8” (this format is obtained in Notepad++ via the **Encoding &gt; Encode in UTF without BOM** command).
+The fix for me was saving the JSON file in what Notepad++ calls “ANSI as UTF-8” (this format is obtained in Notepad++ via the **Encoding > Encode in UTF without BOM** command).
 Evidently Json.NET was having BOM (Byte Order Mark) problems.
 I also noticed that `Config.json` was formatted with UNIX line endings—a side-effect of using GitHub.com without Phil Haack—so the BOM madness might be related to Git “goodness.”

 To my typographic horror by the way, I noticed that the default, NBlog entry files were JSON in the ancient ANSI format!
 This explains why I had no BOM madness with these.